Oxfordshire: Green belt

 Oxfordshire contains a green belt area that fully envelops the city of Oxford and extends for some miles to protect surrounding towns and villages from inappropriate development and urban growth.
 Its border in the east extends to the Buckinghamshire county boundary, while part of its southern border is shared with the North Wessex Downs AONB.
 It was first drawn up in the 1950s, and all of the county's districts contain some portion of the belt.

+Principal summits

+The following hills within the county have at least 30 metres of topographic prominence: